The biggest challenge for small businesses (or SMBs) is growth.

 Pricing: Lightning Essentials package ($25/month/user), Lightning Professional ($75/month/user), and more.

-Agile CRM is a particularly interesting CRM software in that it offers a lot of those big business features like custom appointments, drag-and-drop marketing automation and reports via email.
+Agile CRM is a CRM software offers a lot of those big business features like custom appointments, drag-and-drop marketing automation and reports via email.
 This software also supports widgets, a large library of plugins, API-powered integrations and more.
 The free version, however, is quite limited in terms of features offered.

 Pricing: Free for up to 10 users, or choose the Starter package ($14.99/user/month).

-Capsule CRM is a software that’s been around for quite a while now.
-Starting up in 2008, it has become quite popular in recent years.
-It is a very easy-to-use software that allows its users to track both relationships and sales pipelines.
-Straight and to the point.
+Capsule CRM is a very easy-to-use CRM software that allows its users to track both relationships and sales pipelines.
 Not to mention it can be used on both desktops and mobile.
 The user interface is broken down into five groups: dashboard, people and organisations, sales pipeline, calendars and tasks and lastly, cases.
 One pitfall, however, is that it offers less functionality in terms of campaigns and reporting.

 Pricing: They have both a free package (up to 2 users) and a Professional package (£12/user/month).

 9. Microsoft Dynamics 365

 If you are a Microsoft user you probably know that Microsoft Dynamics 365 is an all-in-one platform for sales and marketing.
 This CRM has rather extensive CRM functionality as well as integration with Microsoft products and LinkedIn.

 The only setback with this tool is that it can be difficult to navigate at first for new users and mobile app features are limited.